withrvr/LeetCode/Problem/Easy/201-300/202. Happy Number/readme.md

 # Solution

+- use sets to find the duplicate ... instead of list/vector -
 - [a.cpp](./a.cpp)
   - using vector to store next numbers in new array to track the elements
   - using find() from algorithum lib